Fall '17 Wardrobe Plans (and a discount code!)

 Lark Dress I actually don't own one of these yet, despite having a million of them at work.
 The plan is to make a long sleeved, A-line, shorter version with either a scoop or boat neck.
 Undecided on that point yet but I'm thinking about this charcoal tiny rib jersey from Blackbird Fabrics.

 Farrow Dress Because you can never have enough Farrow dresses!
 Actually I only have 2, a linen summer version and a wool/cotton blend winter version.
-I’d really like to have a more flowy winter version to wear with tights and ankle boots.
-I’m waiting on swatches of two fabrics from Stonemountain, though at the moment I’m leaning towards this one.
+I'd really like to have a more flowy winter version to wear with tights and ankle boots.
+I'm waiting on swatches of two fabrics from Stonemountain.

-Kochi Kimono Baby’s first Kimono!
-I’ll be making view 3, though I may add pockets, not sure yet.
+Kochi Jacket I'll be making view 3, though I may add pockets, not sure yet.
 This will be a deep blue silk noil affair which will be breathable, soft, and warm.
 I have a few tops I can imagine layering it with already.

 Winter Coat The pattern is forthcoming on this one, but it's the same as this navy blue coat I made for my wedding and have worn nonstop every cold day since.
 The fabric is a wool/cashmere blend I picked up at Mood when I was in NYC, and I'll most likely be lining it with a grey bemberg.